erizov/Professor/semester_1/lecture_02_efficient_sorting/heap_sort/README.md

 ### Application

 5. Can you implement Heap Sort from memory without looking at the code?
-6. What real-world problem could you solve using Heap Sort?
+6. What real-world problem could youaddresse using Heap Sort?

 ### Debugging

 7. What are the most common mistakes when implementing Heap Sort?
-8. How would you test your Heap Sort implementation?
+8. How would you test your Heap Sort deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Heap Sort would be added here* *Consider using online visualization tools or drawing step-by-step execution*